borenstein-lab/MetaLAFFA/README.md

 ##### 7. Ortholog counting

 The next step after calculating gene abundances is to convert those gene abundances to abundances of annotated functions.
-Usually, these come in the form of functional orthology group abundances as defined by various functional annotation systmes (e.g. KEGG (Kanehisa et al. 2018), MetaCyc (Caspi et al. 2007), etc.).
+Usually, these come in the form of functional orthology group abundances as defined by various functional annotation systems (e.g. KEGG (Kanehisa et al. 2018), MetaCyc (Caspi et al. 2007), etc.).
 These functional orthology groups usually correspond to the function a protein corresponding to a single gene may perform.
 Similar to the gene counting step, some genes may map to multiple orthology groups in a given system, and so each gene can either contribute its whole abundance to each associated orthology group or fractional contributions of its abundance to each associated orthology group.
 Again, due to double-counting issues, by default metaLAFFA uses a fraction contribution method when counting ortholog abundances based on gene abundances.
 Also, metaLAFFA calculates abundances of KEGG orthology groups (KOs) from UniProt gene functional annotations by default.
 By default, orthology group abundance calculations are performed using a custom Python script.

 ##### 8. Correcting orthology group abundances

 Once initial orthology group abundances have been calculated, it is usually necessary to correct them to allow for comparisons between samples.
-Specifically, orthology group abundances based on read counts from standard shotgun metagenomic seuqencing are inherently compositional in nature (i.e. read count-based abundances reflect relative, rather than absolute, orthology group abundances).
+Specifically, orthology group abundances based on read counts from standard shotgun metagenomic sequencing are inherently compositional in nature (i.e. read count-based abundances reflect relative, rather than absolute, orthology group abundances).
 To account for this issue and convert orthology group abundances into a form that allows for valid standard statistical comparisons between samples, metaLAFFA uses MUSiCC (Manor and Borenstein 2015) during default operation.
 MUSiCC uses genes identified as universally single-copy across bacterial genomes to transform read-based relative orthology group abundances into average orthology group copy number across genomes within a sample.
-By default, metaLAFFA uses MUSiCC's intra-sample correction with learned models for incorporating universal single-copy gene abundances into the correction process.
+By default, metaLAFFA uses MUSiCC's inter-sample normalization with intra-sample correction using learned models to correct KO abundances using universal single-copy gene abundances.

 ##### 9. Aggregating orthology groups into higher-level functional descriptions